-Never underestimate the importance of luck when it comes to creating memorable DC wedding and engagement photography.
-Sometimes it is unexpected occurrences and happenstances that turn a pretty good picture into something unforgettable.
-Any good Washington, DC, wedding photographer knows how important those elements are.
-We can get every part of a portrait right — lighting, composition, posing — but it might still lack that extra spark.
-Sometimes the scene needs a little “je ne sais quoi” to set it apart.
+The component we are referring to is luck.
+Sometimes it takes unexpected occurrences or surprisingly favorable conditions to turn a pretty good picture into something unforgettable.
+DC wedding photographers can get every part of a portrait right — lighting, composition, posing — but it still might need an extra spark to really be great.
+Sometimes a scene needs a little “je ne sais quoi” to set it apart.

 More often than not, though, our luck during portrait sessions has been good.
-We have been fortunate to have our photographs of brides and grooms enhanced by happy happenstances on many occasions.
+We have been fortunate to have our photographs of couples like you enhanced by happy happenstances on many occasions.
 Over time, we have learned to just be ready with our cameras when those fortuitous surprises occur.
+We will certainly be prepared for those moments during your engagement session or wedding!

 The picture featured on this webpage is a perfect example of the results of that approach.
 This future bride and groom hired us to do their engagement shoot a few weeks before their nuptials.
 The Georgetown Waterfront had long been one of their favorite spots in the Nation’s Capital.
 In fact, they exchanged their wedding vows on a Potomac River cruise that embarked from that DC area’s pier.
 Because of their love of this part of Washington, they also wanted their engagement portraits done there.